We Can Help

 Sober Living America in Duluth is committed to helping you build a new life free from drugs and alcohol.
 Our Northeast Atlanta location helps prepare you with the education and skills to succeed after an addition problem.
 Together we can help you on your path to recovery.

-Drug & Alcohol Addiction Treatment in Duluth
+Alternative to Drug & Alcohol Addiction Treatment in Duluth

 With our support, you can begin to live a better life.
 Sober Living America in Duluth works with you to develop the tools and skills you need to live a sober life and to succeed after addiction.
 Our compassionate professionals are committed to helping you and we offer the following resources: